akauppi/svg.rx.js/README.md

 The `demo/lib/*` files are symbolic links to the libraries that are fetched when doing the updates.
 After this, demos can be launched locally.

 Note: It is important to keep `demo/` self-sufficient (i.e. no paths leading up from it, other than via the symbolic links), because of the way it gets published (see below).
 Likewise, `demo/src` is a symbolic link to `src`.

+### Testing on Android Browser

+Chrome has a wonderful [Android Remote Debugging](https://developer.chrome.com/devtools/docs/remote-debugging) mode that allows one to debug what's happening in the mobile browser, from the desktop.
+It requires no additional installations (no `adb`) - just:

+1. enable the USB debugging mode in your device (see the link)
+2. open desktop Chrome at `chrome:inspect`

+You can use the "Port forwarding" feature, together with a lightweight node based http-server, to test code changes without publishing to the Internet:

+1. run `npm run serve` on the command line.
+This serves the `demo/` folder in `localhost:8080`
+2. enable the "Port forwarding" in desktop Chrome (under `chrome:inspect`)
+3. browse the demos with the phone/tablet

+It really couldn't be easier!

 ## Publishing